Learning and Interpreting Gravitational-Wave Features from CNNs with a Random Forest Approach

 During the training phase, CNN-RF, CNN-half, and CNN-third were all trained on datasets containing glitches.
-This approach was adopted because real-world recordings often include numerous glitches that frequently trigger false alarms.
-By including glitches in the training process, we aimed to enhance the models' ability to accurately distinguish glitches from GW signals, thereby minimizing the rate of false alarms.
+This approach was adopted because real-world data often include numerous glitches that frequently trigger false alarms.
+By including glitches in the training process, we aimed to enhance the models’ ability to accurately distinguish glitches from GW signals, thereby minimizing the rate of false alarms.

+It is important to note that the four models (baseline-CNN, CNN-RF, CNN-half, and CNN-third) differ in how they learn and represent glitch-related features.
+The baseline-CNN was trained without exposure to glitches, and thus did not learn any explicit glitch representations.
+In contrast, CNN-half and CNN-third incorporated glitches with explicit labels, either as noise or as separate classes, leading them to learn glitch features under strong supervision.
+CNN-RF, on the other hand, employed a hybrid architecture: it first allowed the CNN to naturally extract abstract features from the data—including glitches—and then passed these representations to a RF, which was manually trained to discriminate between glitches and GW signals.

 However, we observed that the sensitivities of CNN-half and CNN-third were lower than those of the baseline-CNN.
-This suggests that incorporating excessive glitches during training may compromise the ability of CNNs to detect GW signals.
+This suggests that incorporating excessive glitches during training—especially under strong supervision—may compromise the ability of CNNs to detect GW signals.
 In contrast, CNN-RF demonstrated a sensitivity higher than that of the baseline-CNN, while maintaining robust classification of glitches.
-The enhanced robustness of CNN-RF likely comes from its hybrid architecture, which combines CNN with a RF to mitigate overfitting and improve generalization.
+The enhanced robustness of CNN-RF likely comes from its hybrid architecture, which combines the CNN’s capacity for feature abstraction with the RF’s ability to mitigate overfitting and improve generalization.